-Finding IBM i NetServer on the network
+"Finding IBM i NetServer on the network" on page 12

 You can use your PC client to find IBM i NetServer on the network.
 By doing so, you can access shared resources on the network and make sure that your connection method to IBM i NetServer is running.